hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 	</div>
 	</figure>

-The easiest to work with is the *canonical ensemble*, where the temperature $T$ is fixed.
+It's easiest to work with the *canonical ensemble*, where the temperature $T$ is fixed,
-The probability of seeing a state with energy $E$ dies off exponentially, and is controlled by the ratio of $E$ to the characteristic thermal energy, $k_B T$, where $k_\text{B}$ is Boltzmann's constant:
+High energy states are exponentially unlikely, with

 $$
-p_\beta(E) \propto e^{-\beta E}.
+p_\beta(E) \propto e^{-\beta E}
 $$

+where $\beta = 1/k_B T$.
 This exponential is often called a *Boltzmann factor*.
-We can immediately write down the full probability distribution, using the fact that it must be unit normalised:
+We can immediately write down the full probability distribution over energy eigenstates, using the fact it is unit normalised:

 $$
 p_\beta(E) = \frac{1}{Z[\beta]}e^{-\beta E}, \quad Z[\beta] = \sum_{E} n(E) e^{-\beta E}.